 3.3.
-Subscriber's Authentication when issuing subsequent certificates certificate issued by CenCert.
+Subscriber's Authentication when issuing subsequent certificates

+Another certificate for electronic signature can be made on the basis of a valid qualified signature.
 The new certificate contains the same Subscriber's identification data as the previous certificate.
 The right to use any additional certificate attributes (e.g. organization details, professional qualifications, etc.) is not re-checked.
+The scope of these additional data, recorded in the new certificate, may also be limited in relation to the data contained in the previous certificate, these data may also be updated or supplemented, however, when supplementing or updating, authorization or confirmation of this data is required, as when issuing the first certificate.